Back to California

 Media Access to Court Proceedings

-This law prevents judges and police from stopping the press or public from watching court cases that are open to everyone.
+This law prevents judges and police from stopping the press or public from entering open court proceedings.

 What This Bill Does

-• Prevents judicial officers, peace officers, and other law enforcement officers from prohibiting duly authorized representatives of news services, online news services, newspapers, radio or television stations, networks, news publishers, or court observers from accessing court proceedings that are open to the public.
+• It stops judicial officers, peace officers, and other law enforcement officers from prohibiting duly authorized representatives of news services, online news services, newspapers, radio or television stations, networks, news publishers, or court observers, as well as members of the press or public, from accessing open court proceedings.

 Who It Names or Affects